 All Registrar-controlled classrooms on the Charles River Campus have some kind of installed media equipment.
 For a searchable, detailed list of all Registrar classroom equipment, and to find out what equipment is already installed in your classroom, please visit the Find a Classroom page to search for your room.

 Where is the VGA/HDMI cable located?
 (Also, can I have my own cable?)

 In a majority of classrooms, if it is not already connected to the VGA input jack when you arrive in the room, the VGA cable can be found in the rack drawer in the media box.
 In some special cases, the VGA cable connection can be made at the podium or from the top of the media box.
 Some rooms on campus are HDMI-capable.
 HDMI cables are not typically kept in the classrooms.
-If you would like to project via HDMI, you can borrow an HDMI cable from the Classroom Technology Services office located in the CAS basement, room B05.
+If you would like to project via HDMI, you can borrow an HDMI cable from the Learning & Event Technology Services office located in the CAS basement, room B05.
 If you prefer, we can provide you with your own VGA/HDMI cable to keep with your laptop, free of charge.
 A fee may be assessed for any further cable replacements, if necessary.

 Why can’t I move the podium in my classroom?